15 Different Types of Willow Trees

 7. Corkscrew Willow Tree

 These different willow trees are native to China and Japan but can be found in gardens worldwide.
-The corkscrew willow is a deciduous tree that loses its leaves in the winter.

 In addition, It’s a fast-growing tree that can reach up to 30 feet tall.
 A corkscrew willow is an excellent option if you’re looking for an eye-catching tree to add to your garden.